winkerVSbecks/storybook-launcher/README.md

 ## Usage

 1. When you open the extension for the first time, you'll be prompted to add a Storybook (name & URL).
-The name is used to identify the Storybook within the extension, and the URL is the base URL of the Storybook.
+The name is used to identify the Storybook within the extension, and the URL is the base URL of the Storybook (no trailing slash).
 2. The first level displays a list of all your Storybooks.
 Select the one you want to browse and press enter.
 3. You'll then see a list of all the components within that Storybook.
 Select the component you want to browse and press enter.
 4. Finally, you'll be presented with a list of all the stories for that component.
 Choose the specific story you want to open and press enter.